"Be he valiant warrior or great wizard, it matters not... the fool who disrespects a dragon finds an early grave."

 Like the shark, the dragon has a remarkable immune system.
 They are almost immune to disease and infection.
 Furthermore, dragons are remarkably resistant to toxins and poisons.
 This is partly because of the dragon's massive size.
 An average dose of poison is simply lost in the river of blood coursing through the dragon's circulatory system.
 Beyond this, the dragon has an astonishing fortitude that allows it to shrug off most effects.

 Dragons meet only when fighting each other for territory (a rare event) or mating.
 Female dragons enter heat once every 12 years and only mate if they find a male.
-Successfully breeding produced one to five eggs (on rare occasions, as many as eight).
+Successfully breeding produced eggs (typically five to eight eggs, though this can vary).
 Only the female raises the young.
-Hatchling dragons fight each other for the first few months until only a few (usually three or less) are left.
+Hatchling dragons fight each other for the first few weeks until only a few (usually three or less) are left.
 The victors eat the losers.
 This cannibalistic nest war insures that only the strong live to maturity.
-Young dragons live and hunt with the mother for the first three years (at which time they are typically about twice the size of a large horse) and then leave to fend for themselves.
+Young dragons live and hunt with the mother for the first three years (at which time they are typically about the size of a large horse) and then leave to fend for themselves.

 Like any animal, dragons excrete waste.
 Dragons are very large creatures and their droppings are equally impressive.
 A pile of droppings two meters tall and several hundred kilos is not uncommon.
 It is not unusual to find things in dragon droppings: weapons, bits of armor, helmets, saddles, horseshoes and the like have all been found, mostly intact, in dragon droppings.